AckerlyXu/heima/articles/monitoring-and-diagnostics/monitoring-overview-activity-logs.md

 Figure 1: Activity Logs vs other types of logs

-The Activity Log differs from [Diagnostic Logs](/documentation/articles/monitoring-overview-of-diagnostic-logs/).
+The Activity Log differs from [Diagnostic Logs](./monitoring-overview-of-diagnostic-logs.md).
 Activity Logs provide data about the operations on a resource from the outside.
 Diagnostics Logs are emitted by a resource and provide information about the operation of that resource.

 You can retrieve events from your Activity Log using the Azure portal, CLI, PowerShell cmdlets, and Azure Monitor REST API.

-> [AZURE.WARNING]
+> [!WARNING]
 > The Azure Activity Log is primarily for activities that occur in Azure Resource Manager.
 It does not track resources using the Classic/RDFE model.
 Some Classic resource types have a proxy resource provider in Azure Resource Manager (for example, Microsoft.ClassicCompute).
 If you interact with a Classic resource type through Azure Resource Manager using these proxy resource providers, the operations appear in the Activity Log.
 If you interact with a Classic resource type in the Classic portal or otherwise outside of the Azure Resource Manager proxies, your actions are only recorded in the Operation Log.
 The Operation Log is accessible only in the Classic portal.
 >
 >